 - a.
 Emergency medication is readily available to pupils who require it at all times in the school office during the school day.
 If the emergency medication is a controlled drug and needs to be locked up, the keys are readily available in the key box in the school office.
 Only a trained member of staff can give a controlled drug to a pupil. - b.
 Pupils who have emergency medication know where it is stored and how to access it. - c.
 Pupils who have emergency medication such as adrenaline pens or inhalers are responsible for carrying their own medication.
-Parents/carers are responsible for ensuring a second adrenaline pen is available in school and stored in the school medical cupboard.
+Parents/carers are responsible for ensuring a second adrenaline pen/inhaler is available in school and stored in the school medical cupboard. - d.
+Staff are aware of all pupils who have adrenaline pens and are reminded on a regular basis during staff meetings throughout the school year.

-- d.
-Staff are aware of all pupils who have adrenaline pens and are reminded on a regular basis during staff meetings throughout the school year. - e.
+- e.
 Parents must ensure that their child has an adrenaline pen on site at all times and that their care plan is up to date. - f.
 Pupils with asthma are encouraged carry their inhaler on them in school every day.
-It is the parent's responsibility to ensure that their child has their asthma medication on their person at all times, that their asthma plan is up to date in school.
-Schools own emergency inhaler stored. - g.
+It is the parent's responsibility to ensure that their child has their asthma medication on their person at all times, that their asthma plan is up to date in school and that an additional emergency inhaler is stored in school during term time. - g.
 Parents are contacted at the beginning of the school year or when a pupil is enrolled at Saint John Wall regarding one use emergency inhalers.
-Parents are to 'opt in' of the use of an emergency inhaler for their child, this consent will be sent out to parents via MCAS.
-If no response by the stated date, then consent has not been given.
-This will be sent out Annually.
-Emergency inhalers will only be used if a child does not have their medication on site or theirs fail.
-The spacer will then be safely disposed of.
-A list of all those who have replied to 'opt in' will be kept with the emergency inhalers. - h.
+Parents are able to 'opt out' of the use of an emergency inhaler for their child.
+Emergency one use inhalers will only be used in the event that a child does not have their medication on site.
+The inhaler will then be safely disposed of. - h.
 Pupils with Diabetes should bring their insulin and testing equipment to the Saint Francis Centre.
 They will be given a pass to allow them to check their blood sugar levels when needed and to use their medication in privacy.
 Pupils will also be provided with a sharps bin.
 It is the parent's responsibility to ensure that their child has their medication and testing equipment on site each day as well as updating the school with any changes to their child's care plan.
 Pupils with diabetes will also be given a toilet pass to use throughout the day and access to refill their water bottles when needed.